pastapotatis/morse_code_converter/README.md

     metadata
     block structures

+### This is more informational.
+This is done automatically with the new update.
 A Morse decoder needs raw amplitude values with uniform sample spacing, so the audio must be converted to RAW PCM first, before using morse_code_converter.py

 Below are examples of how to convert common audio formats to RAW PCM using ffmpeg: